camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 ### Build a Simple JAX-RS Resource

 To showcase the programming model for multi-tenancy with CDI, we have added a simple REST resource that returns all deployed process definitions for a process engine.
-The resource has the following [source](https://github.com/camunda/camunda-bpm-examples/blob/master/multi-tenancy/schema-isolation/src/main/java/org/camunda/bpm/tutorial/multitenancy/ProcessDefinitionResource.java):
+The resource has the following [source code](https://github.com/camunda/camunda-bpm-examples/blob/master/multi-tenancy/schema-isolation/src/main/java/org/camunda/bpm/tutorial/multitenancy/ProcessDefinitionResource.java):

 ```java
 @Path("/process-definition")